 The new stupa will preserve fragments of the physical presence of Kunzig Shamar Rinpoche (1952 – 2014), thus sealing his blessing at Dhagpo Kagyu Ling.

-The inauguration will take place November 19 and 20.
-These two days of teachings and meditation practice let us connect with the potential for enlightenment through the presence and blessing of this extraordinary being.
+The inauguration took place November 19 and 20.
+These two days of teachings and meditation practice allowed us connect with the potential for enlightenment through the presence and blessing of this extraordinary being.

 Construction log book